yagnik2411/Quiz-Genius/CONTRIBUTING.md

 When submitting a pull request, please adhere to the following:

+1. You should open an issue first and reference it in the PR.
-1. **Self-review your code** before submission. 😀
+2. **Self-review your code** before submission. 😀
-2. Include a detailed description of the functionality you’ve added or modified.
+3. Include a detailed description of the functionality you’ve added or modified.
-3. Comment your code, especially in complex sections, to aid understanding.
+4. Comment your code, especially in complex sections, to aid understanding.
-4. Add relevant screenshots to assist in the review process.
+5. Add relevant screenshots to assist in the review process.
-5. Submit your PR using the provided template and hang tight; we'll review it as soon as possible! 🚀
+6. Submit your PR using the provided template and hang tight; we'll review it as soon as possible! 🚀

 <br>